-Quality care and meal provision, adaptations to the home and innovations such as stair lifts, sensors, community alarms, assistive technology and other specialist aids are readily available.
-Information and advice, advocacy and community support can all help provide independence in the home and a better quality of life.
+Quality care and meal provision, adaptations to the home such as stair lifts, sensors, community alarms, assistive technology for example identification doorbells and medication reminders and other specialist aids can be useful and are readily available.

 - A pendant alarm or medication reminder

-- Some help with the garden, cleaning or personal care
+- Some help with the garden, cleaning or daily chores

 - Information on local groups/clubs

 - Falls prevention, suitable exercise and diet for ageing well